 Right, he lectured himself, You can't just keep showing shock like this, have to learn how to hide it better.
 Just because you've never seen this world before is no reason to gawk at it, and besides: staring is rude and rude is pain, so be careful!
 He glanced uneasily at Hagrid as he thought this.

 It wasn't that he didn't like the man; Hagrid had been nothing but nice to him since picking him up that morning.
 Harry just didn't like big people, they reminded him too much of Uncle Vernon and some of the older members of Dudley's gang: basically, people who beat him to pulp on a regular basis.
 He was very positive Hagrid had not picked up on this unease, yet he strove to shove it further down and hide it better.

-Same goes for shock, no more of this 'desperate, need to sit down' stuff, you hear?
+Same goes for shock, no more of this 'need to sit down and process' stuff, you hear?!
 Just shove it down and blink, if you have to express it at all.
 And keep your hair in your face.
 Yes, it's rude, but the less people who see your face, the less likely they'll be to remember it later!
 He ordered himself, firmly.
 You can let all the shock and excitement out when you're safe in your cupboard later, not now, out in the open, where anyone can see you.

 He jerked sharply when Hagrid clapped a hand on his shoulder.